wanghmin/wanghmin.github.io/content/publication/zhang-2025-pie/index.md

   from the complex nature of wrinkle distribution, which varies spatially, temporally, and anisotropically across different orientations.
-To address this, we propose a method to estimate the optimal cloth mesh resolution, based on two key factors: material stiffness and boundary conditions.To determine the influence of material stiffness on wrinkle wavelength and amplitude, we apply the experimental theory presented by Cerda and Mahadevan [2003] to calculate the optimal mesh resolution for cloth fabrics.
+To address this, we propose a method to estimate the optimal cloth mesh resolution, based on two key factors: material stiffness and boundary conditions.
+To determine the influence of material stiffness on wrinkle wavelength and amplitude, we apply the experimental theory presented by Cerda and Mahadevan [2003] to calculate the optimal mesh resolution for cloth fabrics.
 Similarly, for boundary conditions influencing local wrinkle